 Hotel Shuttles, Tour Company Shuttles, and Taxis

 There are also a number of hotel shuttles, tour company shuttles, and island taxis that make pickups at the airport.
 Check with your hotel or resort in advance to see if they operate a shuttle service.
 Taxi companies recommended by the Oahu Visitors Bureau include Charley’s Taxi & Tours (808) 531-1333, Pacific Taxi & Limousine Service (808) 922-4545 and TheCab (808) 422-2222.
+Ride sharing services are also available on Oahu through the Lyft or Uber app.

 If You're Staying in an Outlying Area of Oahu